Washington’s College in Prisons Program

 Benefiting All Citizens

-Washington’s College in Prisons programs benefit all citizens of Washington state:
+Washington’s Corrections Education programs benefit all citizens of Washington state:

-- Education programs are an integral part of the “targeted interventions and seamless services” prescribed in the state’s Offender Accountability Act.
-Justice Involved Individuals who attain literacy and job skills are better equipped to find and keep employment, take care of their families, and contribute to their communities.
+- Education programs align with the objectives outlined in the state's Offender Accountability Act, providing targeted interventions and seamless services.
+Justice-Involved Individuals who attain literacy and job skills are better prepared to secure and maintain employment, support their families, and actively contribute to their communities.

 Contact